DClinPsy Psychology

 The amount you'll pay if you come to study here from a country outside the EU.

-This programme currently only accepts trainees who are funded through NHS training commissions.
+This programme currently only accepts trainees who are funded through NHS training commissions, and successful candidates will be employed by one of the three partner trusts.

 IDP Connect